mamonu/boldbestpractice/docs/index.md

 * THIS PART IS STILL BEING WORKED ON (WILL BE UPDATED SOON) *

+Whilst incredibly powerful, the approaches discussed should not be seen as panacea for all the difficulties of producing analysis.
+However, implementing even a few of these techniques can drive benefits in auditability, speed, quality, and knowledge transfer.

 This is a "live" document that can be updated when it is decided that something needs to be added so be sure to check it regularly / have it in your bookmarks.